 For KISC guided activities, all transport is included in the price of the activity unless stated otherwise.
 For external activities, the price of the activity does not include transport, and this is something that you would have to arrange.
 We can, however, offer advice and discounted train and bus tickets.

 What kind of camping pegs do you recommend?

 As the ground is very rocky, we recommend you to bring solid iron pegs!

-This varies from campsite to campsite and can be from well drained to very muddy.
+This varies from campsite to campsite and can be from very well drained to very muddy.
 We have a good amount of wooden walkways and pallets to help groups on muddy campsites.
-It is not allowed to dig any trenches or holes into the ground, as this will destroy any grass on the site and affect the experience of other campers coming tot he site after your visit.
+You are not allowed to dig any trenches or holes into the ground, as this will destroy any grass on the site and affect the experience of other campers coming to the site after your stay.